 Ages 3-5 In Other Stages of Development

 Erikson’s theory focuses on social development.
 Psychologists like Jean Piaget and Sigmund Freud focused their theories on other aspects of childhood development.
-When you compare what is happening from ages 3-5 in Erikson’s theory versus other theories, you may find similarities and very stark differences.
+You may find similarities and stark differences when you compare what is happening from ages 3-5 in Erikson’s theory versus other theories.

-Jean Piaget’s Stages of Cognitive Development: From the ages of 3-5, a child is in the preoperational stage.
-They already have object permanence, but only think in concrete terms.
+Jean Piaget’s Stages of Cognitive Development: A child is in the preoperational stage from the ages of 3-5.
+They already have object permanence but only think in concrete terms.
 Piaget also suggested that children at this age are largely egocentric.
 They have not yet developed empathy and only see the world through their perspective.
-Yes, children may start to take initiative and play games, but the tension will arise as the children try to share, make decisions, or resolve problems among the group.
+Yes, children may start to take initiative and play games, but tension will arise as the children try to share, make decisions, or resolve problems among the group.

 Industry vs. Inferiority